alves-luis/dss-quota_manager/README.md

-# Quota-Manager
+# DSS - Quota Manager
-This is a mini-project made for DSS.
-It's supposed to manage quotas of associates of an association.
-Makes sense?
-I believe so.
+This is a mini-project made for Software Systems Development.
+It's used to manage quotas of associates of an association.
+It was the first contact with JForms.